The Witching Hour

 If you are curious about working with me as your RapidTransformation Therapy specialist and life coach;

-Where hypnotherapy can help:
+Where Hypnotherapy can help:

 It enables you to get in touch with your humanness, and the belief that nothing has gone wrong may actually be true.

-Where life coaching can help:
+Where Life Coaching can help:

 This is where we talk about creating those 5 minutes for rest and then picking through what comes up for you once the numbing eating goes away.